 By now, you should know the answers to questions about how to create a landing page and why you should use landing pages in the first place.

 Well-optimized landing pages make it easy to track and convert visitors to paying customers.
 At their best, they help you build a proper sales funnel and simplify the user journey.

 We might be biased, but if you’re looking for the best landing page builder, you should give Zyro a go.
-With the drag-and-drop page builder, you can build landing pages in moments and get on with your day, without sacrificing style or functionality.
+With the best drag-and-drop website builder, you can build landing pages in moments and get on with your day, without sacrificing style or functionality.